 Getting to sleep is difficult enough in pregnancy (and summer) without combining the two.
 Make sure you have what you need to be comfortable, whether that be air conditioning or a fan, comfy cotton pjs… or completely naked if clothes are just unbearable right now (it probably happens), and for me, what is most important throughout pregnancy is my beloved body pillow.
 Actually I use it all year round regardless, but having it sure does help get comfortable when trying to manoeuvre a round tummy.
 There are special pregnancy designed ones these days too.
 They don’t leave so much room for hubby in bed, but totally worth it!!
 HAHA

 With all that in mind though, remember pregnancy is a very special time in your life, whether it is your first pregnancy or your 5th, you want to enjoy it as much as you can!
 Staying comfortable will certainly help you get the most enjoyment from your pregnancy.
 And if you happen to have an older child too, now is the perfect time to start preparing them for the arrival of the new baby.

 And since I’m all about simplifying, be sure to check out my tips on ways to make life easier with a newborn.
 Don’t forget to enjoy those early moments too.
 They are so precious!

 Due to the popularity of this post, I have created an ULTIMATE PREGNANCY SURVIVAL GUIDE, full of tips, hints and ideas to make your life while pregnant and beyond so much easier.
+Not only will you be surviving the summer while pregnant, but you will be making those other 3 seasons easier too.
+Pregnancy comfort is important to your sanity!
 You can find it HERE.